pulumi/user-experience/team-working-agreement.md

 - Celebrate what was completed the last milestone
 - Move anything started but unfinished to the next milestone
 - A quick review of quarter epics and progress
-- Discuss anything not-started from the last iteration and decided whether to move it to the next milestone
+- Discuss anything not-started from the last milestone and decided whether to move it to the next milestone
 - Remove milestone filter and together add what we want to accomplish this milestone

 ### Retro